Is Water a Non-Linear Resistor?

 Non-Linear Relationship

 Ohm's Law still applies.
-When forward biased, a silicone diode will start conducting as the voltage across the diode is increased toward 0.7 volts.
+When forward biased, a silicon diode will start conducting as the voltage across the diode is increased toward 0.7 volts.
 The current is very low as it starts to conduct.
 As the voltage is increased a very small amount towards 0.7 volts, the current increases many times.

 0.7 Volts is often called a knee, where the graph of resistance is sharply bent.
 When the voltage is increased across the knee, the current increases rapidly with even a very small increase in voltage.